Spritan/Spritan/README.md

 ![focus](https://img.shields.io/badge/focus-Robotics-brightgreen)
 ![living](https://img.shields.io/badge/living-Assam-3c9)

-- ?ë®‚Äçüíª An Open source and coding enthusiast
+- An Open source and coding enthusiast
-- ?íª Interested in Competitive Coding, Web Dev and Cloud Computing
+- Interested in Competitive Coding, Web Dev and Cloud Computing
-- ?éì Pursuing B.Tech from Assam Engineering College
+- Pursuing B.Tech from Assam Engineering College
-- ?ñ• Passionate about building and developing new things
+- Passionate about building and developing new things
-- ?å± I‚Äôm currently learning everything ?§£
+- Currently learning everything
-- ?ëØ I‚Äôm looking to collaborate with other content creators
+- Looking to collaborate with other content creators
-- ?•?
-2021 Goals: Contribute more to Open Source projects
+- 2021 Goals: Contribute more to Open Source projects delve more into ML
-- ‚ö° Fun fact: I love to draw
+- Fun fact: I love to draw

 ## ?
 Github Status